Vacheprime/ConnectedSmarties/README.md

 - Check Microcontroller code for connecting to mqtt and for receiving fan controls (Danat, )

-- Reimplement the backend and adjust the front end for environmental report, admin customer reports, personal customer reports, and product reports.
+- Reimplement the backend and adjust the front end for environmental report, admin customer reports, personal customer reports, product reports, and real-time inventory report.
 (Danat, COMPLETED)

 - Add Customer report: List of receipts per day or by time period (Danat, COMPLETED)